What is Normal Distribution in Statistics?

 Transformation (z) = (45000 – 60000 / 15000)

 Transformation (z) = -1

-Now the value that is equivalent to -1 in Z-table is 0.1587 which represents the area under the curve from 45 to the way to left.
-It indicated that when we randomly select any employee than the probability of him making less than $45000 a year is 15.87%.
+Now the value that is equivalent to -1 in Z-table is 0.1587, which represents the area under the curve from 45 to the way to left.
+It indicated that when we randomly select an employee, the probability of making less than $45000 a year is 15.87%.

 Now keeping the same scenario as above, find out the probability that randomly selected employee earns more than $80,000 a year using the normal distribution.

-So in this question, we need to find out the shaded area from 80 to all the way to right tail using the same set of formula.
+So in this question, we need to find out the shaded area from 80 to right tail using the same formula.

 - Mean (µ) = $60,000

 Transformation (z) = (80000 – 60000 /15000)